Small Grants

 1. cross traditional disciplines and

-Arts & Sciences faculty and PhD students (with a faculty sponsor) are eligible to apply.
+Washington University faculty and graduate students (with a faculty sponsor) are eligible to apply.

 Applications